-Depositing with bitcoin is a little different to conventional deposits.
+Depositing with Bitcoin is a little different to conventional deposits.
 This is because bitcoins are not a conventional currency.
 It is a cryptocurrency, the value of which can change over time depending on market interest.
 While a few bookmakers do let you bet with the cryptocurrency itself, we have yet to see any of these bookies regulated by the UK gambling commission, so a deposit usually means converting bitcoin into fiat currency (which is a new term to refer to national currencies such as pounds and euros.)
 There are a number of ways that you can do this, which we will explain below.

 Convert It Into Fiat Currency

 Payment services are growing more and more sophisticated with every moment, with new ones each day accepting bitcoins.
 One that accepts Bitcoin gambling and even processes it for bookmaker deposits is Neteller.
-This is considered one of the best ways to do it, but do notice that the usual Neteller processes will apply.
-Additionally, although this way is rather protracted, you can also just turn it into fiat currency through a bank transfer, and then deposit in a conventional way.
+This is considered one of the best ways to do it, but do notice that the usual Neteller fees will apply.
+Additionally, although this way is rather protracted, you can also just turn it into fiat currency through a bank transfer, and then deposit it in a conventional way.